zbalkan/zbalkan.github.io/_posts/2026-04-28-ai-talent-crisis.md

 The **Growth and Underinvestment** archetype describes systems where performance improvements are pursued without proportional investment in the capacity required to sustain them.

 Training capacity is not merely headcount.
 It depends on mentorship bandwidth, documentation quality, onboarding processes, and engineering discipline.
-If organizations use AI to expand output without reinvesting part of those gains into apprenticeship infrastructure, they may achieve short-term performance while eroding the capacity needed to sustain it.
+If organisations use AI to expand output without reinvesting part of those gains into apprenticeship infrastructure, they may achieve short-term performance while eroding the capacity needed to sustain it.

 ```mermaid
 flowchart LR